ModusCreateOrg/engineering-experiments/jscoe-91-serverless-node-app/serverless-framework/zipper-file-async/README.md

 Done - Remove wildcards of policies about resources, specifying which resource should be given that permission;

-Doing - Use `serverless-iam-roles-per-function` for create one role per function, applying the principle of least priviliged access.
+Done - Use `serverless-iam-roles-per-function` for create one role per function, applying the principle of least priviliged access.

 ReadMore about hash x range fields dynamoDB;
-Packaging and deploy functions isolated on of another;
+DONE - Packaging and deploy functions isolated on of another;
 Add webpack to reduce size of bundle and increase the cold start;

 //Annotations